slackhq/EitherNet/README.md

   .create<TestApi>()
 ```

-If you don't have custom error return types, simply use `Nothing` for the error type.
+If you don't have custom error return types, simply use `Unit` for the error type.

 ### Decoding Error Bodies